 - To request the services of a specialist at their own expense.

-- Review their medical record and have information explained, except when restricted by law, upon signing an Authorization for Release of Patient-Identifiable Health Information form.
+- Review their medical record and have information explained, except when restricted by law, upon signing an Authorization for Release of Patient-Identifiable Health Information form and notification of the provider.

 - The patient has the right to formulate advance directives and have hospital staff and practitioners who provide care in the hospital comply with these directives.
 Patients will be provided appropriate information and forms upon request.

-- Each patient has the right, subject to his/her consent to receive the visitors whom he/she designates including, but not limited to, a spouse, a domestic partner (including same sex partner), another family member, or a friend and his/her right to deny or withdraw consent at anytime.
+- Each patient (or patient’s support person, where appropriate) has the right, subject to his/her consent to receive the visitors whom he/she designates including, but not limited to, a spouse, a domestic partner (including same sex partner), another family member, or a friend and his/her right to deny or withdraw consent at anytime.

 - All visitors will have full and equal visitation privileges consistent with patient preferences.

-- RMC will impose appropriate and reasonable restriction on limitations on visitation when visitation would interfere with the care of the patient and/or care of other patients.
+- RMC will impose appropriate and reasonable restriction on visitation when visitation would interfere with the care of the patient and/or care of other patients.
 Examples of this may include:

 - Existing court orders restricting contact of which RMC is aware